 Next, let’s talk about what you want – and how to ensure you get it.

 If you don’t have enough margin to offer free shipping on every product, keep track of your loss leaders to make sure your business can afford to lose the money – and that the sales are worth it.
 You may be better off limiting two-day free shipping to a member program (like Amazon Prime) for your best customers, orders over a certain set amount, or under a certain weight.
 Don’t lose money where you don’t have to.

 Don’t try to pad in lots of extra costs for shipping and handling.
 At best, customers may buy once if they’re desperate for an item, but not again.
 At worst, they could see high prices as a scam.
 Be fair and honest.

-Shipping can be a complicated aspect of managing an online business.
+Shipping can be a complicated aspect of an online business' fulfillment operation.
 There is freight shipping, weight-based shipping, and international shipping, to name just a few.
 Manually managing your store’s complex shipping tables is time-consuming and inaccurate—often to the tune of thousands of dollars of lost revenue each year.
 Integration with your shipping provider(s) offers cost-saving efficiencies and accuracy.

 What is a shipping integration?
 API keys allow you to integrate USPS, UPS, FedEx and shipping automation providers into the backend of your ecommerce store.
 Often times shipping services will charge a one-time setup charge to implement, and then a per use fee.
 However, consider it as an investment to your company.
 Modern shipping integrations for ecommerce stores allow businesses to get shipping rates, create shipping labels, and track packages in one single place.